-In addition, pursuant to the terms of our securities purchase agreements for the private placement transactions, we have agreed that we will not, without the prior approval of such stockholder (1) issue or authorize the issuance of any equity security that is senior or pari passu to the Series E Convertible Non-Redeemable Preferred Stock, the Series F Convertible Non-Redeemable Preferred Stock with respect to liquidation preference, (2) incur any additional indebtedness for borrowed money in excess of \$1.0 million, in the aggregate, outside the ordinary course of business, subject to specified exceptions, including the refinancing of our existing indebtedness or (3) pay or declare any dividend or make any distribution on, any of our shares of capital stock, subject to specified exceptions.
+In addition, pursuant to the terms of our securities purchase agreements for the 2022, 2023 and March 2024 private placement transactions, we have agreed that we will not, without the prior approval of Baker Brothers (1) issue or authorize the issuance of any equity security that is senior or pari passu to the Series E Preferred Stock, the Series F Preferred Stock or the Series G Preferred Stock with respect to liquidation preference, (2) incur any additional indebtedness for borrowed money in excess of \$1.0 million, in the aggregate, outside the ordinary course of business, subject to specified exceptions, including the refinancing of our existing indebtedness or (3) pay or declare any dividend or make any distribution on, any of our shares of capital stock, subject to specified exceptions.
+Additionally, pursuant to the terms of our securities purchase agreement for the June 2024 private placement transaction, we have agreed that we will not, without the prior approval of the stockholders holding two-thirds of the outstanding shares of Series H Preferred Stock, issue or authorize the issuance of any equity security that is senior or pari passu to the Series H Preferred Stock with respect to liquidation preference.
 As a holder of our Series E Preferred Stock, Baker Brothers has the right to have our board of directors nominate and recommend for election by the stockholders up to three designees to our board of directors, subject to certain requirements and exceptions.
 In addition, as a holder of our Series E Preferred Stock, Baker Brothers has certain rights to participate in our future equity offerings, which rights are more fully described in Item 1, "Business" of our Annual Report on Form 10-K for the year ended December 31, 2023.

-As a result of the foregoing, our largest stockholder may have the ability to exercise significant influence over certain matters affecting our business.
+As a result of the foregoing, Baker Brothers may have the ability to exercise significant influence over certain matters affecting our business.
 Such stockholder may have interests that differ from your interests, and it may vote as a stockholder or act in a way with which you disagree and that may be adverse to your interests.
 This concentrated control could delay, defer, or prevent a change of control, merger, consolidation, or sale of all or substantially all of our assets that our other stockholders support, or conversely this concentrated control could result in the consummation of such a transaction that our other stockholders do not support.
 This concentrated control could also discourage a potential investor from acquiring our common stock due to the limited voting power of such stock relative to the common stock held by Baker Brothers and may adversely affect the market price of our common stock and, in turn, the market value of our common stock for Nasdaq listing purposes.